Q: What kind of duty will I stand and how often will I stand duty?

 Q: What is the process for choosing my new assignment?

 A: You will be given a list of assignments to choose from.
 These are the assignments that the assignment officer will make for your class.
-You will complete an E-Resume requesting the assignment you desire.
-Then the assignment officer makes billet assignments based on the needs of the service.
+Assignments are based on grades in ranking order.